peterychuang/peterychuang.github.io/content/short-stories/2016-10-23-the-longest-distance.md

 "To give up everything, friends, families, career.
 There has to be something worth chasing after in the New Planet."

 "To me, no, not really.
 I am not a scientist, an explorer, a prospector, or an adventurer.
-I don't even know why I left when I put it that way."
+It was an escape."

 The android band now played a slow and mellow dance music.
 Ethan and Ruth began dancing to the melody of tender love while drawing each other closer together.
 In his ear, she whispered: